 However, not all T1 manipulations have been shown to affect the magnitude of the AB.
-Ward, Duncan, and Shapiro (1997), for example, demonstrated that the AB was unaffected by whether subjects had to make "easy" or "difficult" size discriminations for T1.
-Similarly, Shapiro et al. (1994) reported no difference in AB magnitude between conditions in which subjects had simply to detect T1 and those in which they had to identify it.
-Furthermore, McLaughlin, Shore, and Klein (2001) found that manipulating the perceptual quality of the T1 stimulus by covarying the exposure duration of T1 and the T1+1 mask did not influence the size of the AB.
+Ward et al. (1997), for example, demonstrated that the AB was unaffected by whether subjects had to make "easy" or "difficult" size discriminations for T1.
+Similarly, Shapiro et al. (1994) reported no difference in AB magnitude between conditions where subjects had to simply detect T1 or identify it.
+Furthermore, McLaughlin, Shore and Klein (2001) found that manipulating the perceptual quality of the T1 stimulus by covarying the exposure duration of T1 and the T1+1 mask did not influence the size of the AB.

 The mixed evidence that T1 manipulations influence the AB has led some researchers to postulate that T1 processing and the AB are not related.
-According to this view, previous results suggesting a link between T1 and AB magnitude can be accounted for by processes that are unrelated or subsequent to online T1 working memory encoding, episodic registration, or response selection, such as task switching between T1 and T2, post-T1 stimulus suppression, offline target retrieval, and attentional filter disruption (e.g., Potter et al., 1998; see also Enns, Visser, Kawahara, & Di Lollo, 2001; Kawahara, Zuvic, Enns, & Di Lollo, 2003; McLaughlin et al., 2001; Olivers & Meeter, 2008).
-In addition, it could be argued that some T1 manipulations, such as those employed in Jolicœur's speeded AB studies (Jolicœur, 1998, 1999), made the experimental task so different from standard AB paradigms that mechanisms related to the blink were no longer tapped.
-However, a number of studies have shown T1 effects on the AB without a task switch between T1 and T2, while holding T1+1 masking strength constant and requiring a delayed response to both targets.
-For example, in RSVP streams containing word targets, increasing the difficulty (and presumably, the duration) of T1 encoding by making this stimulus disyllabic instead of monosyllabic-a manipulation known to increase working memory difficulty for words (Baddeley, Thomson, & Buchanan, 1975; see also Coltheart & Langdon, 1998; Coltheart, Mondy, Dux, & Stephenson, 2004)-decreased T2 performance at short T1-T2 lags, but not at long T1-T2 lags (Olson, Chun, & Anderson, 2001).
+According to this view, previous results suggesting a link between T1 and AB magnitude can be accounted for by processes that are unrelated or subsequent to online T1 working memory encoding, episodic registration or response selection, such as task switching between T1 and T2, post-T1 stimulus suppression, offline target retrieval, and attentional filter disruption (e.g., Potter et al., 1998; see also Enns, Vissser, Kawahara & Di Lollo, 2001; Kawahara, Zuric, Enns & Di Lollo, 2003; McLaughlin et al., 2001; Olivers & Meeter, 2008).
+In addition, it could be argued that some T1 manipulations, such as those employed in Jolicœur's speeded AB studies, made the experimental task so different from standard AB paradigms that mechanisms related to the blink were no longer tapped.
+However, a number of studies have found T1 effects on the AB without a task switch between T1 and T2, while holding T1+1 masking strength constant and where both targets required a delayed response.
+For example, in RSVP streams containing word targets, increasing the difficulty (and presumably the duration) of T1 encoding by making this stimulus disyllabic instead of monosyllabic - a manipulation known to increase working memory difficulty for words (Baddeley, Thomson & Buchanan, 1975; see also Coltheart & Langdon, 1998; Coltheart, Mondy, Dux & Stephenson, 2004) - decreased T2 performance at short T1-T2 lags but not at long T1-T2 lags (Olson, Chun & Anderson, 2001).
 This suggests that increasing the phonological length of T1 delays T2's admittance to the encoding bottleneck.
-Similarly, Dux and Harris

-(2007b) presented subjects with 2-D line drawings of objects and manipulated T1's in-plane orientation, which previous studies (e.g., Jolicœur, 1985) have demonstrated influences the time required to recognize objects.
-They observed that the magnitude of the AB was increased when T1 was presented at a 90° rotation (an orientation where objects take longer to name, relative to upright and upside-down objects; see Jolicœur, 1985), providing more evidence that online T1 processing influences the AB.
+Similarly, Dux and Harris (2007b) presented subjects with 2D line drawings of objects and manipulated T1's in-plane orientation, which previous studies (e.g., Jolicœur, 1985) have demonstrated influences the time required to recognize objects.
+They observed that the magnitude of the AB was increased when T1 was presented at 90 degrees rotation (an orientation where objects take longer to name relative to upright and upside down objects, see, Jolicœur, 1985), providing more evidence that online T1 processing influences the AB.